POLICY FAQ — WHERE I STAND

 - Should stock buybacks be restricted?

 Yes.
 Companies should invest in workers and innovation, not short-term stock inflation.
+Excessive CEO paid ratios should be subject to an additional Corporate Tax.

-- Should the federal minimum wage increase?
+- Should the federal minimum wage increase and what about an "American Dividend"?

 - Should small businesses receive tax relief?